temporalio/docker-compose/README.md

 This repository provides docker-compose files that enable you to run a local instance of the Temporal Server.
 There are a variety of docker-compose files, each utilizing a different set of dependencies.
-Every release of the Temporal Server has a corresponding docker-compose release.
+Every major or minor release of the Temporal Server has a corresponding docker-compose release.

 ## Prerequisites